 Both the Secretaries of Commerce and Interior have declared that Iceland is diminishing the effectiveness of the international bans on whaling and trade in whale products.
 Under a law known as the Pelly Amendment to the Fishermen's Protective Act, President Obama can now impose economic measures against Iceland, including trade sanctions against companies linked to whaling.

 UPDATE: On April 1, 2014, President Obama announced that Iceland's commercial whaling jeopardizes the survival of an endangered whale species listed by CITES as among the species most threatened with extinction.
-President Obama also said that Iceland's actions undermine multilateral efforts to ensure greater worldwide protection for whales, including the CITES treaty itself.
+He also said that Iceland's actions undermine multilateral efforts to ensure greater worldwide protection for whales, including the CITES treaty itself.
 Despite these findings, President Obama elected not to impose targeted trade sanctions against specific Iceland companies linked to whaling at this time.

 THIS MAKES OUR CONSUMER-DRIVEN CAMPAIGN MORE IMPORTANT THAN EVER!